miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

     }
 }
 ```
 Inheritance is appropriate only in circumstances where the subclass really is a subtype of the superclass.
 In other words, a class B should extend a class A only if an “is-a” relationship exists between the two classes.
 If you are tempted to have a class B extend a class A, ask yourself the question: Is every B really an A?
 If you cannot truthfully answer yes to this question, B should not extend A. If the answer is no, it is often the case that B should contain a private instance of A and expose a different API: A is not an essential part of B, merely a detail of its implementation.
 If you use inheritance where composition is appropriate, you needlessly expose implementation details.
-For example, if p refers to a Properties instance, then p.getProperty(key) may yield different results from p.get(key): the for- mer method takes defaults into account, while the latter method, which is inher- ited from Hashtable, does not.
+For example, if p refers to a Properties instance, then p.getProperty(key) may yield different results from p.get(key): the former method takes defaults into account, while the latter method, which is inherited from Hashtable, does not.

 To summarize, inheritance is powerful, but it is problematic because it violates encapsulation.
 It is appropriate only when a genuine subtype relationship exists between the subclass and the superclass.
 Even then, inheritance may lead to fragility if the subclass is in a different package from the superclass and the superclass is not designed for inheritance.
 To avoid this fragility, use composition and forwarding instead of inheritance, especially if an appropriate interface to implement a wrapper class exists.
 Not only are wrapper classes more robust than subclasses, they are also more powerful.

 ## Item 19: Design and document for inheritance or else prohibit it
 The superclass constructor runs before the subclass constructor, so the overriding method in the subclass will get invoked before the subclass constructor has run.
-Note that it is safe to invoke private methods, final methods, and static meth- ods, none of which are overridable, from a constructor.
+Note that it is safe to invoke private methods, final methods, and static methods, none of which are overridable, from a constructor.
 The Cloneable and Serializable interfaces present special difficulties when designing for inheritance.
 If you do decide to implement either Cloneable or Serializable in a class that is designed for inheritance, you should be aware that because the clone and readObject methods behave a lot like constructors, a similar restriction applies: neither clone nor readObject may invoke an overridable method, directly or indirectly.
 In the case of readObject, the overriding method will run before the subclass’s state has been deserialized.
 In the case of clone, the overriding method will run before the subclass’s clone method has a chance to fix the clone’s state.
 Finally, if you decide to implement Serializable in a class designed for inheritance and the class has a readResolve or writeReplace method, you must make the readResolve or writeReplace method protected rather than private.
 If these methods are private, they will be silently ignored by subclasses.

 ## Item 20: Prefer interfaces to abstract classes